Rahman2001/nim-factory/README.md

      python3 run.py --engine_dir models/trtllm_quant_gpt2_int4_awq
      ```
      At the moment, __Run Engine__ tab is under active development which enables users to comfortably have a chat with their inference engine.

+   ## Summary

+   This project is a demonstration of first steps to building your own "NIMs".
+A lot is required to do to improve the application, such as advanced error handling, enabling more features of TensorRT-LLM and more.
+We actively developing __Run Engine__ tab of the application to enable users to interact with built engine despite that we experience the hardware resource shortage at the moment.
+The application serves as a good stepping stone to those who want to discover the power of TensorRT libraries and take advantage of it.